oleid/sfa-mer/README.md

 Sailfish/Mer image build scripts
 --------------------------------

-The set of scripts aims to help preparing Sailfish/Mer images for the Nexus 5 pocket computer in a clean, easy and reprodicible way.
-They have been largely written by following [the guide](http://releases.sailfishos.org/sfa-ea/2014-07-21_SailfishOSHardwareAdaptationDevelopmentKit.pdf), [the wiki](https://wiki.merproject.org/wiki/Building_Sailfish_OS_for_Nexus_5) and advice from alin, sledges, vgrade and others in #sailfishos-porters at irc.freenode.org.
+The set of scripts aims to help preparing Sailfish/Mer images for the Sony Xperia Z pocket computer in a clean, easy and reprodicible way.
+They are mostly based on https://github.com/dmt4/sfa-mer.
+While I use them for my builds of the yuga images, they should be usable for any device, if you put the nessecary information to the folder device/$VENDOR.

 ## Instructions